deepmancer/SHeaP/README.md

 Or, if you use [`uv`](https://docs.astral.sh/uv/), you can just run `uv sync`.

 ### Step 2: Download and convert FLAME

+Only needed if you want to predict FLAME vertices or render a mesh.

 Download [FLAME2020](https://flame.is.tue.mpg.de/).